 The Cluster funds proposals submitted in response to the CAREER, RCN, LTREB, MCA and OPUS solicitations.
 The Cluster also funds Conference proposals, requests for supplemental funding, and RAPID, EAGER, or RAISE applications.
 These should be submitted only after consulting a Program Officer, following the standard guidelines directly in response to the PAPPG.

-Research on evolutionary patterns and processes is supported across the Biological Sciences Directorate.
-The following, general guidelines are provided to help you find the most appropriate program for your research interests.
-Proposals addressing molecular genetic mechanisms or the structure, maintenance, expression, transfer, and stability of genetic information in DNA, RNA, chromosomes, and proteins and how those processes are regulated are considered by the Genes and Genome Systems Cluster (Division of Molecular and Cellular Biology).
-The evolution of physiological or developmental mechanisms is covered by programs in the Division of Integrative Organismal Systems.
-We recognize that research topics may cross disciplinary and administrative boundaries; the Evolutionary Processes Cluster frequently co-reviews projects with each of these clusters or programs.
-Program Officers stand ready to answer more specific questions about the best program for your particular research plans.
+NOTE: Other programs in the Biological Sciences Directorate support research on evolutionary patterns and processes.
+The following guidelines may help you find the most appropriate program for your research interests.
+Proposals focused on phylogenetic diversification, and the origins and maintenance of biodiversity at the clade and higher levels should be directed to the Systematics and Biodiversity Sciences Cluster in DEB.
+Proposals addressing molecular genetic mechanisms or the structure, maintenance, expression, transfer, and stability of genetic information in DNA, RNA, chromosomes, and proteins and how those processes are regulated and evolve are considered by the Genetic Mechanisms Cluster (Division of Molecular and Cellular Biosciences).
+Proposals addressing the genetic bases of traits, or among-species comparisons of behavioral, physiological or developmental systems, that look at outcomes of evolution alone or in addition to the evolutionary processes that gave rise to those outcomes, are covered by programs in the Division of Integrative Organismal Systems.
+Program Officers stand ready to answer more specific questions about the best program, or combination of programs, for your particular research plans.